labermt/CST126SRS03/README.md

 if water -> drink it
 if herd -> exit while loop

-if obsticle
+if obstacle
 	turn 90 degrees
-	check for obsticle
+	check for obstacle
-		if obsticle -> recurse
+		if obstacle -> recurse
 	move forward
 	turn -90 degrees
-	check for obsticle
+	check for obstacle
-		if obsticle -> recurse
+		if obstacle -> recurse

 move forward
 }